johnvuko/jt-rails-generator-user/README.md

 [![Gem Version](https://badge.fury.io/rb/jt-rails-generator-user.svg)](http://badge.fury.io/rb/jt-rails-generator-user)

 JTRailsGeneratorUser is a generator for user authentication.
-You have the login and sign up page, password forgot feature.
+You have the login and sign up page and password forgot feature.

 ## Installation